 Dogs Have an Endogenous Cannabinoid System (ECS) Too

-Topical CBD activates the ESC System to Promote Healing
+Topical activates the ESC System to Promote Healing

-Topical CBD can activate the receptor in the ECS system known as CB2 which reduces pruritus (itchy skin) and inflammation.
-During a recent study on CBD and atopic dermatitis, researches tested CBD on a study group of Beagles in accordance with generally acceptable ethical study, meaning the animals were not harmed.
-In fact, no negative side effects were reported and the study showed that topical CBD applied to the belly of pups significantly reduced the symptoms and severity of atopic dermatitis in the pups.
+Topicals can activate the receptor in the ECS system known as CB2 which reduces pruritus (itchy skin) and inflammation.
+During a recent study on IT and atopic dermatitis, researches tested it on a study group of Beagles in accordance with generally acceptable ethical study, meaning the animals were not harmed.
+In fact, no negative side effects were reported and the study showed that topicals applied to the belly of pups significantly reduced the symptoms and severity of atopic dermatitis in the pups.

 In a similar study investigating CB1 and CB2 receptors in dogs, researchers concluded: The endocannabinoid system and cannabimimetic compounds protect against effects of allergic inflammatory disorders in dogs.
 Results of the present study contributed to knowledge of the endocannabinoid system and indicated this system may be a target for treatment of immune-mediated and inflammatory disorders such as allergic skin diseases in dogs.

-Which CBD products are best for topical application in pets?
+Which products are best for topical application in pets?

 CBD Topicals can help alleviate symptoms from a variety of skin conditions in both pets and humans such as: